smartdevicelink/sdl_evolution/proposals/0251-font-styles.md

 The HMI API equivalent should exclude the versioning attributes.

 The head unit would just send an array of html tags without the < > characters.
+For a list of current html tags see: https://developer.mozilla.org/en-US/docs/Web/HTML/Element#Inline_text_semantics
 For example:
 ```json
 "hyperTextSupported":[ "b", "u", "i" ]